pmonnin/dbpedia-ontologies-mining/README.md

 * *output*: file used to store computed hierarchies statistics

-If cycles are detected within a hierarchy, they will be stored inside a file named output-hierarchy-name-cycles.
+If cycles are detected within an ontology, they will be stored inside a file named output-ontology-name-cycles.

 ### Data Info

 This program can be used to display information or compute various results on hierarchy elements.
 It has the following features:

-* Display information about a hierarchy element (parents and children)
+* Display information about an ontology (parents and children)
-* Find path between two hierarchy elements"
+* Find path between two ontology classes
-* Display Lower Common Ancestor of two hierarchy elements
+* Display Lower Common Ancestor of two ontology classes
-* Display distance from closest top level class of a hierarchy element
+* Display distance from closest top level class of an ontology class

 Can be executed with the following command: